+The Trails Council shall maintain an action plan that details how to deal with various emergencies.
+These include fire danger, storm damage, lost hikers and trail closures (see below).
 The Conference Office must be notified of any emergency conditions as soon as possible.
 The existing reporting structure should notify the affected Trails Chair, Supervisors and Maintainers as necessary to get coverage of the problem as early as possible.
 In addition special groups of volunteers should be trained to handle specific problems e.g. Fire Patrol, Search and Rescue.